Did you remember to breathe today?

 Climate change has led to a pattern of warmer temperatures, drier conditions, and more frequent droughts — especially in boreal and temperate conifer biomes.
 It’s one of the reasons behind what seems to be an increase in Canadian wildfires.
 And once all that smoke is in the air, it lands down in the northern United States, leading to weeks of unhealthy air quality alerts.

-“If you look at the last 30 years, we’re seeing bigger air quality events — like Canadian wildfire smoke intruding into areas where it doesn’t typically go like New York City, Chicago, and the Midwest,” says Stuart Illson, research scientist and geospatial data engineer at the University of Washington (also an alum of the Nelson Institute’s environmental observation and informatics program).
-“We’re seeing these events and trying to understand just how damaging they can be.”
+“If you look over the last 30 years, we’re seeing larger-scale air quality events — like Canadian wildfire smoke intruding into highly populated areas where it doesn’t typically reach, like New York City, Chicago, and the Midwest,” says Stuart Illson, research scientist and geospatial data engineer at the University of Washington (also an alum of the Nelson Institute’s environmental observation and informatics program).
+“We’re seeing these events unfold and trying to understand what risks they pose.”

 You may be thinking: It’s just a bit of smoke?
 How bad can it be?